-Spurred by the success of The Win Without Pitching Manifesto, a manifesto of business practices for creative firms by Blair Enns, Aespire continues to help build this brand, targeted toward creative professionals.
+The success and creative direction of The Win Without Pitching Manifesto, a manifesto of business practices for creative firms by Blair Enns, formed the foundation for the logo, visual branding, and successive publishing for Win Without Pitching.

 The invitation to begin the project was simple: